 We emphasize SITUATIONAL SOCIAL SECURITY in the NSSA® Certificate program, as all your clients are UNIQUE.
 Your clients may be single, married with wide age differences, married with narrow age differences, divorced, surviving spouses, eligible to file a Restricted Application, public employees, etc. Advisors, (YOU), must understand the issues and questions that relate to every unique client.
 You are your clients’ trusted advisor and must understand Social Security.

 My partner, Jim Blair, worked for the Social Security Administration for 35 years and retired in January 2010.
 Jim and I began our journey together at that time to help folks to understand and maximize their Social Security benefits.
 In January 2013, we created the National Social Security Advisor Certificate program.
-To date, 2,500 advisors across the country have earned the NSSA® certificate.
+To date, 2,600 advisors across the country have earned the NSSA® certificate/certification.

 In this installment of Situational Social Security (SSS), we will discuss Social Security benefits relating to divorced individuals.
 First, the rules for YOU to collect off an ex-spouse: